 MTJB Engineering Ltd is family run engineering and systems consultancy based in Bristol.
 The company’s small team of highly skilled engineers are experts in system engineering across multiple sectors, specialising in avionic and electronic systems design and development.

 Following the collapse of the aerospace industry due to Covid, the company received an increase in enquiries from larger firms looking to outsource consultancy work.
-To meet the demand the SME sought support from the West of England Combined Authority’s Workforce for the Future programme to upskill and expand its workforce.
+To meet the demand the SME sought support from the West of England Combined Authority’s Workforce for the Future programme (co-funded by the West of England Combined Authority and the European Social Fund (ESF)) to upskill and expand its workforce.

 Business West, one of the expert partners delivering the programme, provided a Business Skills Advisor to work 1:1 with MTJB Engineering Ltd to understand the company and the challenges it faced and to offer targeted guidance to support its workforce and management team and help the business grow.